Sam-Osian/PFD-toolkit/docs/usage.md

 > "Deaths that occurred in police custody"

-PFD Toolkit's `Screener` allows you to submit this as a user query, returning relevant reports:
+PFD Toolkit's `Screener` allows you to submit this as a user query, returning relevant reports.
+You don't have to worry *too* much about you phrase this user query, as long as it's clear, concise and makes sense.

 ```python
 from pfd_toolkit import Screener